 Besides the wide range of medical therapies, handling rosacea has two critical aspects:

-- Controlling Stimulus
+Controlling Stimulus of Ocular Rosacea

 Preliminary management concerns finding and avoiding triggers.
 These stimuli usually range from one person to another.
 Yet, generally, the following factors can trigger the rosacea signs, including the ocular type:

-Analysing The Root Causes
+Analysing The Root Causes of Ocular Rosacea

 One of the practical approaches to control ocular rosacea is to recognise the root causes and eliminate them as much as you can.
 As it is evident, many of them are intractable, including genetic factors, vascular disorders, skin colour, and defects in immunity.
 Yet, sufferers can find manageable risk factors and control rosacea symptoms by bringing them under control. controllable rosacea risk factors include: